syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNode-Features.md

 ## Primitives

-The TreeViewAdv control supports a set of primitive collections, that can be set through the Primitives Collection Editor available with each node in the TreeViewAdv controls.
+[WinForms TreeViewAdv](https://www.syncfusion.com/winforms-ui-controls/treeview) control supports a set of primitive collections, that can be set through the Primitives Collection Editor available with each node in the TreeViewAdv controls.

 ![TreeNode primitive collection editor](Concepts-and--Features_images/Concepts-and--Features_img1.jpeg)